ibm-s390-cloud/k8s-cex-dev-plugin/docs/troubleshooting.md

 Verify that the pods are running correctly.
 There should be one pod per each compute node in status `Running`.
 If one or more of the CEX device plug-in pods do not show up or are not showing a `Running` status, you can collect diagnostic information.

 To inspect the status of a pod in detail, use the `describe` subcommand, for example:

-    $ kubectl describe pod cex-plugin-daemonset-bfxt2 -n kube-system
+    $ kubectl describe pod cex-plugin-daemonset-bfxt2 -n cex-device-plugin

-When these requirements are fulfilled, ensure that you have a CEX resource configuration map, which defines the *CEX config sets* deployed in namespace `kube-system`:
+When these requirements are fulfilled, ensure that you have a CEX resource configuration map, which defines the *CEX config sets* deployed in namespace `cex-device-plugin`:

-    $ kubectl get configmap -n kube-system
+    $ kubectl get configmap -n cex-device-plugin
     NAME                                 DATA   AGE
     ...                                  ...    ...
     cex-resources-config                 1      4d2h
     ...                                  ...    ...

 To verify if a configmap has been deployed, run kubectl describe on one of the plug-in pods.
 If no configmap is deployed the output will show a message that the volume mount failed, for example:

     MountVolume.SetUp failed for volume "cex-resources-conf" : configmap "cex-resources-config" not found